 Lesley TaylorWhen I have an idea for a piece of work, I start by sketching my ideas on paper, layering the sketches to simulate what I think the background of my 3-D piece might look like.

-I use ‘chavant’ clay to sculp as much of the content as I can – certainly all of the figures and many of the smaller items.
-Chavant is an oil based ‘plasticine-style’ material, which allows the sculptor to include an amazing amount of detail.
+I use an oil based clay, similar to plasticene, to create the figures and many of the smaller items.
+This type of clay allows the sculptor to include an amazing amount of detail.
 It can be re-used again as it never dries.

 After introducing the sculpted figure into the background and making any final changes needed, I make a silicone mould and then cast the pieces in resin.